 In these heady days of 5.1+ surround speaker sets and wireless speakers, it's easy to lose sight of some of the basics.
 The fact remains, when it comes to pissing off the neighbors, nothing does the trick like a good pair of floorstanding speakers.
 They're the solid bedrock upon which you can build the stereo system of your dreams.

 Floorstanding speakers have been a cornerstone of home audio systems for decades.
 Also known as tower speakers, they are able to deliver a big and full sound that’s difficult to match.
 Even as more complex home theater systems have become common, they remain the go-to workhorses that provide the most important part of surround sound.
 If you’re just starting out looking for a set of floorstanding speakers, the choices may seem overwhelming at first.
-Arming yourself with some knowledge beforehand can save a lot of time and headaches, and prevent you from winding up with a set of speakers that doesn’t suit your needs.
+Arming yourself with some knowledge beforehand can save a lot of time and headaches, and prevent you from winding up with a set of speakers that don’t suit your needs.

 It’s important to choose the right speakers for several reasons.
 First, speakers are an investment you will likely have to live with for years to come.
 Second, they are possibly the most important part of your sound system.
 A great receiver paired with a subpar set of speakers likely won’t be able to produce satisfactory sound quality.
 So, where is the best place to start?